Montage Help Contents Montage Help

 Uninstalling Montage

 If you used the standard setup (which also created a Setup subdirectory), you should be able to do a proper uninstallation via the Window Control Panel's Add/Remove Programs facility.
 (It's a good idea to take the usual precautions that apply to installing Windows programs when you uninstall any Window program.)
 If you did a quick-install, you can uninstall Montage simply deleting the Montage program directory and any Montage-related registry keys, if any were added.
-You can safely delete the Montage program directory and its contents to complete the uninstallation, but consider saving any montages that you created in case you should decide to reinstall the program.
+You can safely delete the Montage program directory and its contents to complete the uninstallation.

 Synch TOC